sanjayc208/react-fox-toast/README.md

 export default App;
 ```

-### Step 2: Use the useToast Hook in Your Components
+### Step 2: Use the toast Hook in Your Components
-To display toasts, use the useToast hook inside your components.
+To display toasts, use the toast hook inside your components.
 This hook gives you access to toast functions like toast.success(), toast.error(), and more.

 ```typescript
 import { toast } from "react-fox-toast";